Panic disorder; Phobias; Panic attacks

 - Gender.
-With the exception of obsessive-compulsive disorder (OCD), women have twice the risk for most anxiety disorders as men.
+With the exception of OCD, women have twice the risk for most anxiety disorders as men.

 - Age.
-Phobias, OCD, and separation anxiety typically show up early in childhood, while social phobia and panic disorder often develop during the teen years.
-Generalized anxiety disorder is most often diagnosed during middle age.
+Specific phobias, OCD, and separation anxiety typically show up early in childhood, while social phobia and panic disorder often develop during the teen years.
+GAD is most often diagnosed during middle age.

 - Traumatic Events.
-Traumatic events can trigger anxiety disorders, particularly post-traumatic stress disorder.
+Traumatic events can trigger anxiety disorders, particularly PTSD.
 Phobias can develop from traumatic events or develop for seemingly no apparent reason.

 - Medical Conditions.
 Although causal relationships have not been established, certain medical conditions are associated with panic disorder.
-They include hyperthyroidism (overactive thyroid), asthma, chronic obstructive pulmonary disorder, and irritable bowel syndrome.
+They include hyperthyroidism (overactive thyroid), asthma, long-term (chronic) obstructive pulmonary disorder, and irritable bowel syndrome.

 Changes to Diagnoses of Anxiety Disorders

-In 2013, the American Psychiatric Association (APA) released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In 2013, APA released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Changes to anxiety disorders include: